Tire Test Results

 There are a myriad of considerations when tire shopping, and even the "best" tire for one person may not fit your individual driving style, particular vehicle, or preferences.
 That's one of the many reasons we test: to explore the nuance and value across a wide spectrum of tires.
 Naturally, every tire has some strengths and weaknesses, and we've seen that repeatedly over the course of this test.

-Michelin's CrossClimate2 is undoubtedly a focused tire - its directional design supports a goal of powerful wet and snow traction, and it mostly fulfills that mission well, but it also manages to provide decent on-road manners.
-Unfortunately, time and competition have caught up with it in many ways, and Michelin will need to continue to innovate and iterate to stay on top.
-The Bridgestone Alenza AS Ultra is in a similar position; despite having a different, more well-rounded approach, it's a pretty good tire, not particularly loud, uncomfortable, or even especially weak in wet or dry weather when pushed.
+The Bridgestone Alenza AS Ultra is a pretty good tire: not particularly loud, or uncomfortable or even especially weak in wet or dry weather when pushed.
 However, that is ultimately its Achilles' heel; it's a pretty good tire, but it's also just that.
-It just doesn't stand out in an already crowded field.
-The Cooper Discoverer EnduraMax does manage to stand out, if not quite for the right reasons.
+It just doesn't stand out in an already crowded field, apart from its better-than-average handling of winter weather.
+Finally, the Cooper Discoverer EnduraMax does manage to stand out, though not quite for the right reasons.
 To the tire's credit, it is capable in the dry and was reasonably comfortable during our road ride.
-In the wet, especially compared to its category peers, it struggled, taking almost 21 ft further than the test leader to come to a stop from 50mph.
+However, it was not a compelling tire in the snow, and particularly struggled in the wet, especially compared to its peers, taking almost 21 ft further than the test leader to come to a stop from 50mph.
 That kind of gulf is simply too significant to hand wave away.

 SERVICE WITH A SMILE